-Citrullus lanatusHEIRLOOM -Luscious red flesh with a dreamscape rind of small yellow "stars" and large yellow "moons" on a dark green skin.
+Citrullus lanatusHEIRLOOM - The Moon and Stars Watermelon has luscious red flesh with a dreamscape rind of small yellow "stars" and large yellow "moons" on a dark green skin.
 Introduced in 1926 from Missouri, this gem features large fruits grow up to 40 lbs with exceptional flavor that has earned it a spot on the Slow Foods Ark of Taste.
 (2.2 Gram Packet)

 |Average Seed / oz||Seed / 100' Row||Average Yield / 100' Row||Days to Harvest|